Saturday, November 07, 2009

 2. I do not force a certain style of writing.
 (Some people keep diaries; longer entries come easily or naturally.
 Others write a word or a phrase; a summary is all they need.)

-3. I keep at hand the kind of prayer-record (diary; loose-leaf binder; 3x5 spiral pad; computer; PDA) which is most conducive for me.
+3. I keep at hand the kind of prayer-record (diary; loose-leaf binder; 3x5 spiral pad; computer; smartphone) which is most conducive for me.

 4. I date each entry.